 Rice Pudding

-Short grain rice like Calrose rice make the best pudding but keep an eye on the pan as this dish can easily spill over on the stove.
+I have used both long grain and short grain (Calrose) rice with good results.
+Keep an eye on the pan as this dish can easily spill over.
 The burner should be just warm enough to bubble.
-This pudding will thicken as it cools but it’s best served warm. - Jenny Jones
+This pudding will thicken as it cools. - Jenny Jones

 Ingredients:

-- 3 cups milk (whole milk or low fat)
+• 3 cups milk (whole milk or reduced fat)

 Instructions: